 What About a Star Tracker?

 Before we get into star stacking, you might be wondering if you could just us a star tracker, a device that sits on top of your tripod and turns with the rotation of the earth so that your camera can follow the stars, capturing long exposures with no star movement.
 You can certainly do this, but that requires lugging around the star tracker, and polar aligning the tracker every time you move your tripod.
 This is fine if you’re just doing shots of the sky without a foreground, but if you’re capturing the foreground then it will blur in the star tracked exposures, so if you want a sharp foreground you’ll need a separate exposure (or more than one) of the foreground with the tracker turned off.
 I do this anyways even without a tracker so that I can get detail and low noise in my foreground.
 Blending the static foreground shot with the star tracker shot would require dealing with blending the blurred foreground of the star tracker shot with the sharp foreground of the static shot.
 So, the blending gets more complex.
-However, you will definitely get more detail in the sky with a star tracker, since you’re able to capture much more light in a single exposure.

 What is Star Stacking?